Skip to main content

 Several former and current Ethical Consumer staff members have visited Palestine and witnessed what life is like for Palestinians living under Israeli military occupation.

 While we are a publisher we also run and regularly support or sign our names to campaigns that align with our mission and values.
-BDS is a human rights campaign that aligns with our values and strategies and we are proud to support it.
+BDS is a human rights movement that aligns with our values and strategies and we are proud to support it.

 There are also historical reasons why we support the Palestinian struggle - Britain’s colonial legacy, in particular through the Balfour Declaration.
 We consider acknowledging Britain’s colonial legacy and responding to calls by those who suffer the consequences part of our work as an organisation that seeks to be anti-racist.